mqlight/nodejs-mqlight/doc/12_README-samples.md

                         amqps://host:5671 to use SSL/TLS
                         (default: amqp://localhost)
   -c FILE, --trust-certificate=FILE
-                        use the certificate contained in FILE (in PEM or DER format) to validate the identify of the server.
-The connection must be secured with SSL/TLS (e.g. the service URL must start 'amqps://')
+                        use the certificate contained in FILE (in PEM format) to validate the identity of the server.
+The connection must be secured with SSL/TLS (e.g. the service URL must start with 'amqps://')
   -t TOPICPATTERN, --topic-pattern=TOPICPATTERN
                         subscribe to receive messages matching TOPICPATTERN
                         (default: public)